these-are-the/github-bots-youre-looking-for/README.md

 There is no such agent-cy.
 Or is that a bot, in disguise?
 - https://github.com/huginn/huginn - Your agents are standing by.

+### Bots vs agents?

+See, in https://raw.githubusercontent.com/huginn/huginn/master/doc/imgs/diagram.png you see that agents can DO a lot of things, but preferably, one agent is very good at a single task.
+Or you send a bunch, and hope one gets it right and none of them breaks ~cover~ the software environment.
+So... maybe keep any agents (and [bots](https://www.popularmechanics.com/technology/robots/a20808/ibm-tape-swapping-robot/)) out of your backup solution, for now? _I CAN'T LET YOU DO THAT, DAVE_

 And a frindly wave to https://en.wikipedia.org/wiki/ASIMO